tweag/FawltyDeps/README.md

 - `exclude`: File/directory patterns to exclude/ignore when looking for code (imports), dependency declarations and/or Python environments.
 Defaults to `exclude = [".*"]`, meaning that hidden/dot paths are excluded from traversal.
+- `exclude_from`: Files (following the .gitignore format) containing exclude patterns to use when looking for code (imports), dependency declarations and/or Python environments.
+Defaults to an empty list: `exclude_from = []`.
 - `verbosity`: An integer controlling the default log level of FawltyDeps:
   - `-2`: Only `CRITICAL`-level log messages are shown.
   - `-1`: `ERROR`-level log messages and above are shown.